-If you attended a UK primary school in the last forty years, then the sight of two white, animated eyes on a black screen turning into the heart of the word ‘Look’ is likely to trigger all sorts of pink custard and plimsoll memories.
-Those moving eyes signalled the start of an adventure (albeit one delivered in twenty minute instalments designed to teach you about literacy, apostrophe usage and the joys of magic, magic E).
+If you attended a UK primary school in the last 50 years, then the sight of two white, animated eyes on a black screen turning into the heart of the word ‘Look’ is likely to trigger all sorts of pink custard and plimsoll memories.
+Those moving eyes, shown on the big TV wheeled by teachers into classrooms every so often, signalled the start of an adventure.

-The first Look And Read television programme, Bob And Carol Look For Treasure was broadcast in 1967, a ten-part story about two children’s clue-filled search for swag and eventual capture of a thief.
-Each episode was divided in two by an educational section, the material for which – puzzles, songs and reading challenges, was later integrated into the stories.
-The most recent Look And Read series, Shadow Play, about a young boy who discovers the diary of a Victorian girl, aired in 2004.
-In between were the likes of Geordie Racer, the tale of plucky young Spuggy thwarting a pigeon-racing crime syndicate, and Badger Girl, about a group of kids stopping a pony-rustling gang on the moors.
+The eyes were part of the Look and Read logo, a schools TV series designed to teach literacy, apostrophe usage and the joys of magic, magic E. The first Look And Read programme was 1967’s Bob And Carol Look For Treasure, a 10-part story about two kids’ clue-filled search for swag and eventual capture of a thief.
+The most recent, Shadow Play – about a young boy who discovers the diary of a Victorian girl – aired in 2004.
+In between were the likes of Geordie Racer, the tale of plucky young Spuggy thwarting a pigeon-racing crime syndicate, and Badger Girl, about a group of kids who stop a pony-rustling gang.

-Mixed in with Look And Read’s Famous Five-ish earthbound adventures – most concerning something close to all kids’ hearts: the theft of cattle and wild bird eggs – were a handful of more escapist tales.
-From alien visitations to comic-book characters coming to life, magical portals to other worlds, and that Tron rip-off… Look And Read gave young fantasy and sci-fi fans the chance to watch some pretty exciting television in school hours.
+Mixed in with Look And Read’s Famous Five-ish earthbound adventures – most of which concerned something close to children’s hearts: the theft of cattle and wild bird eggs – were a handful of escapist tales.
+From alien visitations to comic-book characters coming to life and magical portals to other worlds… Look And Read gave young fantasy and sci-fi fans the chance to watch some pretty exciting television in lesson time.

-The theme song to one series in particular also gave our later years the nostalgic, badly sung soundtrack to any number of walks home from the pub.
-Join in with me now if you know the words, “North or South, East or West, the quest…”.
+The theme song to one series in particular also gave some of us the badly sung soundtrack to any number of walks home from the pub.
+Join in now if you know the words, “North or South, East or West, the quest…”.

 “…To save the life of Pelamar”

-Through The Dragon’s Eye was written by screenwriting and children’s author husband and wife team Christopher and Christine Russell, with songs and music composed by the Radiophonic Workshop’s Roger Limb (who also worked extensively on classic Doctor Who), and was accompanied by a Granny’s Garden-style BBC Micro computer game.
-The ten-part series first aired on BBC Two from September to November 1989, and has been regularly repeated on CBBC and in children’s waking nightmares ever since.
+Through The Dragon’s Eye (which came with its own Granny’s Garden BBC Micro computer game) was written by husband and wife team Christopher and Christine Russell, with songs and music by the Radiophonic Workshop and Doctor Who composer Roger Limb.
+The 10-part series first aired on BBC Two between September and November 1989, and has been regularly repeated on CBBC and in children’s waking nightmares ever since.

-Gorwen (voiced by Sean Barrett) had a hunch that the kids would be able to save Pelamar from the threat of nuclear winter it was facing since the unexpected explosion of the magical, glowing object that provided its life force – the Veetacore.
-(Like the rest of the curriculum for eight year olds during the 1980s, Through The Dragon’s Eye was a loosely disguised nuclear apocalypse allegory.
+Gorwen (voiced by Sean Barrett) theorised that the kids would be able to save Pelamar from the encroaching nothingness that had spread since the unexpected explosion of the magical, glowing object that provided its life force – the Veetacore.
+(Like the rest of the curriculum for eight year olds during the post-Chernobyl 1980s, Through The Dragon’s Eye was a loosely disguised nuclear apocalypse allegory.
 With songs about spelling).

-The Keepers of the Veetacore, a colourful trio of Pelamots named Boris, Morris and Doris (Timothy Lyn, Michael Heath, and Carolyn Pickles) had the instructions for rebuilding the life-giving doo-dah in a book, but, like all Pelamots, had lost the ability to read.
-Enter Jenny, Scott and Amanda, three children who, like actors the world over, would become heroes by knowing how to read out loud.
+The Keepers of the Veetacore, a colourful trio of Pelamots named Boris, Morris and Doris (Timothy Lyn, Michael Heath, and Carolyn Pickles) had the instructions for rebuilding the Veetacore in a book, but, like all Pelamots, they’d lost the ability to read.
+Enter: Jenny, Scott and Amanda, three children who, like actors the world over, would become heroes thanks to being able to read out loud.

 “The Veetacore is everything.
 Without its rays we cannot exist”

-The ten-part story combined elements of all kinds of children’s fantasy fiction, from The Chronicles Of Narnia to The Dark Crystal to Lord Of The Rings and The Never-Ending Story.
+The ten-part series combined elements of all kinds of children’s fantasy fiction, from The Chronicles Of Narnia to The Dark Crystal to The Lord Of The Rings and The Never-Ending Story.
 Like the land of Fantasia, Pelamar was dying and its lands fading away, requiring the help of an Earth child to save it.
-Like The Dark Crystal, the lands would be forever lost to darkness if a shattered magical object was not reassembled.
+Like The Dark Crystal, the realm would be forever lost to darkness if a shattered magical object was not reassembled.
 And like The Chronicles Of Narnia, an agent of evil was plotting to usurp power and leave Pelamar in an eternal winter.
-That agent (played by long-time Look And Read actor, David Collings) was Charn, almost-certainly-not-coincidentally sharing the same name as Narnia’s White Witch’s homeland.
+That agent (played by long-time Look And Read actor, David Collings) was Charn, aka the scariest character on TV, who shared his name with the homeland of Narnia’s White Witch.

-With the spine narrative in place, off went Amanda, Scott, Gorwen, Rodey (a massive talking mouse who wears nail varnish) and Boris (a cricket-loving simpleton the colour of Amy Childs) to recover the remaining three Veetons, while Jenny, Doris (a purple nag with a stick up her bum) and Morris (the green one, he liked knitting and snails) attempted to rebuild the Veetacore.
+With the spine narrative in place, off went Amanda, Scott, Gorwen, Rodey (a massive talking mouse who, progressively for the period, wears nail polish) and Boris (a cricket-loving simpleton with a sunbed-orange tan) to recover the remaining three Veetons, while Jenny, Doris (a purple nag with a stick up her bum) and Morris (a green one who liked knitting and snails) attempted to rebuild the Veetacore.